-The reports shall identify any incidents of noncompliance.
-Where a report does not identify any incidents of noncompliance, the report shall contain a certification that the facility is in compliance with the stormwater pollution prevention plan and this permit.
+A record of each inspection and of any actions taken in accordance with Section II must be retained by the operator as part of the SWPPP for at least three years from the date that permit coverage expires or is terminated.
+The inspection reports shall identify any incidents of noncompliance.
+Where a report does not identify any incidents of noncompliance, the report shall contain a certification that the facility is in compliance with the SWPPP and this permit.
 The report shall be signed in accordance with Section III K of this permit.